Isaackante/NLP-Quora-Insincere-Questions-Classification/README.md

 Model Performance: accuracy, F1-score

-Contributing
-Provide guidelines for others who want to contribute to your project.

-Contributing Guidelines: Explain how others can contribute, report issues, or suggest improvements.

-Code Style: Specify any coding style guidelines or tools used (e.g., PEP 8, Black).

 License
 Include the project's license to clarify how others can use and distribute your code.
 Common licenses include MIT, Apache, or GPL.